WeGo-SWE-Fall-2021/team22-demand-backend/README.md

 # Team 22 Backend Python Webserver
 This repository handles python backend.
 It is proxied from NGINX to the Python script so that we can handle requests via python.
+This python request handler handles any request sent from `https://demand.team22.sweispring21.tk/api/v1/[reuqest-name-here]`.

 # Installation
 *Before you install, make sure you have Python 3.8.5 on your system.*